aabriism/aabriism.github.io/index.md

 The Central Belief, Central Values, and Central Practices are Central Tenets common to all forms of Aabriism.

 ### Central Belief
-As an atheist who wanted to better understand belief, I asked my self "is there anything I would hope to believe even in the face of contradictory evidence?".
-What began as an exercise in understanding faith became, to my surprise, a foundational belief.

   **I can make it better.**

-That is the central belief of Aabriism.  **I can make it better.**  It is a belief that takes a bit of work to understand.
+That is the central belief of Aabriism.  **I can make it better.**

+It is a belief that takes a bit of work to understand.
 What is *it*?
 What is *better*?
 What can *I do*?
 It is applied in different ways in different circumstances.
-Most importantly, it is something that I hope to be able to believe always - even in the face of contradictory evidence.
-I hope that even when it appears most bleak, that I can hold this belief and find a creative way to answer these questions - find a way to make something, in some small way, better.
+Most importantly, it is something that I hope to believe always - even in the face of contradictory evidence.
+I hope that even when it appears most bleak, I can hold this belief and find a creative way to answer these questions - find a way to make something, in some small way, better.

 ### Central Values
 There are two central values in Aabriism, summed up in the observation: "we are Animals Attempting to Behave RatIonally".
 Aabriists recognize and value these two sides to people: